 One of the main drivers for this decision is the fact that Neurontin can be harmful when combined with higher schedule drugs like heroin and cocaine.

-Taken alone, or in low doses, gabapentin doesn’t often produce serious side effects.
-Hence the previous belief that it’s safe and non-addictive.
+Taken alone, or in low doses, gabapentin side effects are not serious.
+Hence the previous belief that it is safe and non-addictive.